microsoft/terminal/doc/specs/#605 - Search/spec.md

 In version 1, we want realize a case sensitive/insensitive exact text match.
 But we may consider the following features in version 2:

-1. Add "Find" button in dropdown menu to trigger search.
+1. Add "Find" button in dropdown menu to trigger search.Add "Find" button in dropdown menu to trigger search.
 This enables the search feature to be operated with mouse only.
 However, this is not required by Accessibility so we do not cover this in phase one.
 2. Search from all tabs.
 For Version 1 we just want to realize search within one tab.
 However, the community also requests search from all tabs.
 This may require a big change to the search algorithm, but it is not seen as a popular use scenario, so we put it future phase.
 To implement multi-tab search, we can let TerminalPage or App own a `SearchBoxControl` object, and provide the text buffer of the current focused terminal.
 We need to change the search algorithm.
 3. Regular expression match.
 This is a useful search pattern and is implemented in some editors.
 However, this use scenario is not used as much as exact text search, thus, we put it in future phase.
 4. Search history.
 Sometimes users would do the same search for several times, thus, storing the search history is useful.
 This is not realized by VSCode so it would be a good highlighting point in the future.
 5. High-light while you type.
 Emphasizing all the other matches in the buffer with an outline or selection with another color.
 This provides a clearer view of searched text.
 But we need to change the search and selection algorithm, so we put it in the future phase.
 6. Add size handle.
 Some text editors let the user resize the search box, and there is a size handle on the left side of the search box.
 This helps user when they search for long text.
 If the community desires it we may add a similar feature.

+This open issue tracks the phase features of Search: https://github.com/microsoft/terminal/issues/3920

 ## Resources